-Yes, owning a rental property can be worth the investment.
+Yes, owning rental properties can be worth the investment.
 If you have the funds for a down payment and the necessary skills to manage it, it can be an excellent way to grow your wealth.

 Are returns taxable?

-Yes, if you receive dividends on your real estate investments, they are taxable.
-A great way to avoid this is to invest in real estate in a self-directed IRA.
+Yes.
+If you receive dividends on your real estate investments, they are taxable.
+A great way to avoid this is to invest in real estate through a self-directed IRA.

 This shelters income from taxes.
-Still, it’s best to consult a tax professional to learn how it will impact your tax situation.
+It’s best to consult a tax professional to learn how it will impact your tax situation.

-Real estate is an often overlooked way to grow your wealth.
-Many believe you need a significant sum of money to start.
-Thankfully, that is no longer the case.
+Real estate is an often overlooked way to grow your wealth since many people believe you need a lot of money to get started.
+Thankfully, that is not the case.

 There are several ways to start investing in real estate with $1,000 or less.
-Find the platform that works for you and start today!
+With a little homework, you can find an option that works for your needs.

 What is holding you back from investing in real estate?
-Does knowing you can invest in real estate without a lot of money motivate you to start?
-What other ways are you working to increase your net worth?
+How are you working to increase your net worth?